lecfy/midwork2/README.txt

 Uncomment or add the following to your app/Config.php
 $config['db_port'] = 1234;

-Optionally add the following to your /.env to have different port for your local development db_port = 1234
+Optionally add the following to .env to have different port for local development environment db_port = 1234